What I get from the preview of C# 8 with Mads Torgersen

 Default Interface Implementations

-For information, it's a feature who had an impact on the runtime, the first time for a long time the C# team and the runtime team had to work together.
+For your information, it's a feature that had an impact on the runtime; for the first time in a long time, the C# team and the runtime team had to work together.

-This feature allow interfaces to have default implementation, so their members with default implementations doesn't must have an implementation in their children.
+This feature allows interfaces to have default implementations, so their members with default implementations don't have to be implemented in their children.

 public interface INotify